hyperledger-archives/grid-rfcs/0000-product.md

 component of Grid).

 A product has one or more **properties**.
 Properties are described in the Grid Primitives RFC.
-A *property namespace* contains multiple *property schemas*.
+The grid *schema namespace* will contain many *property schemas*.
 A property schema associates a name (such as “length”) with a data type (such as integer).
+A single entry in a schema is known as a PropertyDefinition.
 GS1 products may only include properties defined in the GS1 product property namespace.

 ## Transactions

+In order to add Products to state, a transaction must be used.
+The following transactions and their execution rules are designed for the Hyperledger Sawtooth platform and may differ for other transaction execution platforms.

 Products are managed by submitting transactions to Hyperledger Grid, which will process them with the Grid Product smart contract.
 The following transactions